ifteresearch/Iftekhairul-Islam/README.md

 ## The Curse of Inaccessibility
 This analysis finds a negative relationship between productivity of workers and the distance of their residence from the nearest MSA and highway
 ## [The Blessings of Inaccessibility](https://www.linkedin.com/pulse/blessings-inaccessibility-iftekhairul-islam/)
+In this study I found how the small cities and MSAs are convenienly safe from the impact of Covid-19, both in terms of number of cases and economic perpective.
 ## A NightTimeLight Satellite Image Analysis
 Here, I have analyesd NASA VIIRS NightTimeLIght satellite images and showed how the economic development in Bangladesh has been non-honmogeneous around the country
 ## Impact of Local Government Expenditure on Education